a-patel/LiteXCache/README.md

 Having a default/generic implementation to wrap the MemoryCache, Redis Cache, Memcached, SQLite, HTTP Request cache and independed on the underlying caching framework(s).

-Very simple and advanced configuration.
+Very simple yet advanced configuration.
 Easily migrate or switch between one to another provider with no code breaking changes.
 Minimal (one line) code configuration is required.

 It supports various cache providers and implements many advanced features.
 You can also write your own and extend it also extend eaxting providers.